Urine-diverting dry toilet: Health aspects

 During normal use, a UDDT is just as hygienic and safe to use as any other type of toilet.
 However, health aspects need to be considered during removal and emptying of the urine and feces containers of a UDDT.
 These health risks during emptying of the feces vault or container are significantly lower when compared to emptying the pit of pit latrines or the buckets of some types of dry toilets without urine diversion.
 However, the health risks are somewhat higher when compared to a flush toilet where the user does not have to carry out any emptying or maintenance tasks at the household level unless the flush toilet plugs, back-flows or otherwise experiences operating problems.

-Compared to a flush toilet being flushed without closing its lid, a UDDT would have a lower risk of Clostridium difficile spreading via aerosolization, as it does not involve turbulent water.
+Compared to a flush toilet being flushed without closing its lid, a UDDT would have a lower risk of Clostridioides difficile spreading via aerosolization, as it does not involve turbulent water.

 Regarding the health risks associated with reuse activities, the World Health Organization's guidelines' from 2006 titled "Guidelines for the safe use of wastewater, excreta and greywater in agriculture" explain the management of health risks associated with the use of excreta in agriculture.
 The key concept in these guidelines is the multiple barrier approach which can also be applied to reuse activities in connection with UDDTs.